daler/dotfiles/.config/nvim/lua/plugins/README.md

 Plugins are managed and maintained with lazy.nvim.

-lazy.nvim is bootstrapped and loaded by ~/.config/nvim/init.lua.
+lazy.nvim is bootstrapped and loaded by ~/.config/nvim/init.lua, which loads ~/.config/nvim/lua/lazy-bootstrap.lua.

 By default, it will look for all lua files found in this directory and incorporate them into the table used to manage plugins.